Category

 Preparation & planning

 This is where your theoretical, behind-the-desk work takes place.
-Before you start running emergency drills, holding training sessions, or running tabletop exercises, you need to figure out some plans and policies.
+Before you start organizing emergency drills, training sessions, or tabletop exercises, you need to align with plans and policies.

 Your calendar will note which topic is the focus for each month.
-For example, January’s suggested topic is inclement weather, so you’d probably concentrate on preparing for icy roads; slips, trips, and falls; shelter-in-place procedures; and other weather-related hazards.
+For example, January’s suggested topic is inclement weather, so you’d probably concentrate on preparing for the impact of icy roads; slips, trips, and falls; shelter-in-place procedures; and other weather-related hazards.

 With your monthly themes in mind (which may deviate from our suggestions), you can begin drawing up your preparation objectives.
 For inclement winter weather, your goals might be to